Holod-e/starting_templateGM/README.md

 # Starting_template
 Starting template is a front-end HTML5 template for Genius Marketing developers.
-Featuring the latest technologies and impeccable code this download is the ideal starting point for any web project.

 ##Gulp - Start Guide
 <p>Need to ensure you have everything on your machine (Node.js, npm, bower)</p>